 Business Administration Faculty (Professor 2013-present, Associate Professor 2004-2013, Assistant Professor 1999-2004): Responsibilities include academic advising and teaching a variety of business classes focusing in analytics, quantitative methods, management and technology.
 Participated in the Carthage Symposium interdisciplinary studies program, Heritage Studies core curriculum, and Entrepreneurial Studies in the Natural Sciences minor.

-Division Chair: (2010-2015): Oversaw department operations including budgets, schedules, and faculty development; served on the Provost Advisory Team and Academic Senate; directed divisional assessment and strategic planning; directed semi-annual advisory committee meetings and monthly division meetings.
+Division Chair: (2010-2015): Oversaw department operations including budgets, schedules, and faculty development; directed semi-annual meetings with outside advisory committees; directed divisional assessment and strategic planning; ran monthly division meetings; served on the Provost Advisory Team and Academic Senate.

 Tech Fellow (Fall 2003 to Fall 2009) Responsibilities included Blackboard training and support for faculty, Excel and Adobe workshops, Consulted on tech issues (network software, operating systems, etc.)